-A better option is to start out with modified broad match keywords.
+A better option is to start out with phrase match keywords.
 These will give you a solid number of impressions and clicks to find more keywords while still staying relevant for your searchers.

-Once you see how different search queries perform, you can start to add different match types.
+Once you see how different search queries perform, you can consider adding some of them as exact match keywords.

-The best place to do that is your Search Terms Report as it shows you how your ads performed when they were triggered by actual searches within Google’s Search Network.
+Your Search Terms Report can help you with this, as it shows you how your ads performed when they were triggered by actual searches within Google’s Search Network.

 Find this report in your Google Ads account: Select a campaign > Keywords > Search Terms (tab)